Rupeshchand/Lead-Generation-server/README_backend.md

     - CRM Integration
         We can forward leads to CRM systems like HubSpot, Salesforce, or Zoho using APIs.
     - API Documentations using Postman
+    - Authentication using JWT or Google OAuth 2.0